 Each debater is then allowed up to one minute to sum up or to make a brief closing point.

 The chair will instruct the judges to deliberate.
 They can either drop out of the call and start a new call.
 Those using Zoom can organise a breakout room, with a guide here.
 They will discuss BRIEFLY who they think won and come to a QUICK decision.
-They will then rejoin the call, feedback their comments (what went well, what could be improved) and announce the results.
+They will then rejoin the call and announce the results.
 While the judges deliberate, start a brief informal chat about how things are, tips on staying busy and connected, etc.